Joshix-1/Lightcord/README.md

 It includes [BandagedBD](https://github.com/rauenzi/BetterDiscordApp), [Glasscord](https://github.com/AryToNeX/Glasscord) and a discord.js like api.

 ## Informations
 Lightcord doesn't *patch* Discord with it's content.
-If it would, Discord will update itself and break the patch.
+If it was, Discord would update itself and break the patch.
 That's why Lightcord is a standalone Discord client.
 Just grab the latest release version you need, and launch it !

 ## Installing
 You can download a release from the [releases tab](https://github.com/Lightcord/Lightcord/releases).